abechtel31/Programming-Languages-Blog/Blog7.md

     + (− 9 1) 2
     + 8 2
     = 10

-### Church-Rosser Theorem
-The theorem is this:
-    If E1 ↔ E2, then there exists an E such that E1 → E and E2 → E. “Reduction in any way can eventually produce the same result.”
-    If E1 → E2, and E2 is normal form, then there is a normal-order reduction of E1 to E2.
-“Normal-order reduction will always produce a normal form, if one exists.”

 ## Going Forward
 In this blog we learned about Lamda Calculus and will continue in the following [blog 8](Blog8.md) .